UncleRus/MultiOSD/doc/configure.md

 ### scr

-Setup the OSD screens layout using panels.
+Setup layout of the OSD screens using panels.

 #### scr d